-- 8.7.1 Make sure the machine contains media. - 8.7.2 Make sure the media metering valve is open and media flow is adjusted per Section 5.2. - 8.7.3 Make sure the blast machine is pressurized.
-See Section 8.9. - 8.7.4 Check for minor blockage in the media metering valve by fully opening the metering valve and closing the choke valve.
+- 8.7.1 Make sure the machine contains media. - 8.7.2 Make sure the media metering valve is open and media flow is adjusted, per Section 5.2. - 8.7.3 Make sure the blast machine is pressurized.
+See Section 8.9. - 8.7.4 Make sure the media metering valve opens when foot pedal is pressed.
+Refer to the metering valve operations manual. - 8.7.5 Check for minor blockage in the media metering valve by fully opening the metering valve and closing the choke valve.
 Activate the foot pedal to blow out obstructions.
-If this procedure fails, depressurize the machine, remove the metering-valve inspection plate and check for foreign objects. - 8.7.5 Check the muffler on the 4-way air valve.
+If this procedure fails, depressurize the machine, remove the metering-valve inspection plate, and check for foreign objects. - 8.7.6 Check the muffler on the 4-way air valve.
 Air should exhaust from the muffler when the foot pedal is pressed.
 If air does not exhaust, remove the muffler and try again.
 If air exhausts now, the muffler is blocked.
-If air still does not exhaust, the 4-way valve may be faulty, refer to Paragraph 8.7.6 to check the 4-way valve. - 8.7.6 Check the 4-way valve as follows: Depressurize the air-supply line.
-Remove the tubing leading to the outlet valve.
+If air still does not exhaust, the 4-way valve may be faulty; refer to Paragraph 8.7.7 to check the 4-way valve. - 8.7.7 Check the 4-way valve as follows: Depressurize the air-supply line.
+Remove the tubing leading to either the media metering valve or diaphragm outlet valve.
 Pressurize the air-supply line.
 No air should exhaust from the tube adaptor.
-Press the foot pedal; air should start exhausting at the adaptor, and stop when pressure on the pedal is released.
-If it does not operate accordingly, the 4-way valve is faulty or air supply is insufficient. - 8.7.7 Outlet valve not sealing.
-Inspect outlet valve.
+Press the foot pedal; air should start exhausting at the adaptor and stop when pressure on the pedal is released.
+If it does not operate accordingly, the 4-way valve is faulty or air supply is insufficient. - 8.7.8 Outlet valve not sealing.
+Inspect diaphragm. - 8.7.9 Metering valve requires service.
+Refer to the media metering valve manual.